-Furniture and Appliance Purchase Lending.
-The furniture and appliance industry represents a large consumer market with limited financing options for non-prime consumers.
-Most furniture retailers do not provide their own financing, but instead partner with large banks and credit card companies who generally limit their lending activities to prime borrowers.
+Retail Purchase Lending.
+The retail industry represents a large consumer market with limited financing options for non-prime consumers.
+Retailers often do not provide their own financing, but instead partner with large banks and credit card companies who generally limit their lending activities to prime borrowers.
 As a result, non-prime customers often do not qualify for financing from these traditional lenders.
-Continued demand for furniture and appliances, combined with constraints on the availability of credit for non-prime consumers, presents a growth opportunity for furniture and appliance purchase loans.
+Continued consumer demand, combined with constraints on the availability of credit for non-prime consumers, presents a growth opportunity for retail purchase loans.